arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/01.user-manual/content.md

   }
 ```

-The following example demostrates the full use of the proximity and gesture sensors, including RGB sensor:
+The following example demonstrates the full use of the proximity and gesture sensors, including RGB sensor:

 ```arduino
 /*